 Though these small- to medium-size ferns are not striking in overall appearance, they have charmingly detailed foliage, with leaves divided into little narrow to roundish leaflets.
 Once established, they tolerate drier conditions than most other ferns do.
 All need well-drained soil.Pellaea andromedifolia

-From Australia, New Zealand.
-Grows 1 to 2 ft. high, 2 ft. wide.
+From Australia and New Zealand.
+Grows to 1–2 ft. high and 2 ft. wide.
 Spreading stalks hold small, evenly spaced, rounded leaflets that are dark green and leathery.
 Use for contrast with finer-textured ferns or in mixed container plantings where fronds will spill attractively over the sides.
 Regular water.
 Pretty houseplant in bright indirect light; tolerates dry indoor air.

 Little-known evergreen shrubs or trees from Chile with leathery leaves, somewhat stiff growth habit, a...

 Slow-growing hybrid to 6–10 ft. tall and 8–12 ft. wide.
 Densely clothed in glossy bright g...

 These are plants of mixed or uncertain heritage.
 The group includes many of the most desirable firetho...